 Encountering a 401 error on your WordPress website can be quite frustrating.
 Reloading the page might help, but not always.

-So, what’s a 401 Hypertext Transfer Protocol (HTTP) response code, and what does it mean?
+So, what’s a 401 Hypertext Transfer Protocol (HTTP) response code and what does it mean?

 A browser issue may cause this error, but in some rare cases, it could also be a server-side problem.

-The good news is that 401 error codes are often straightforward to fix.
+The good news is that error 401 codes are often straightforward to fix.
 In fact, once you identify the source of the error, you may be able to fix it yourself.
 You could also contact a WordPress expert or your host’s customer support team to resolve the problem.

 Keep reading to learn the causes of 401 errors and how to troubleshoot and prevent them.